Mentalab-hub/Mentalab-EEGLab-Plugin/README.md

 # Mentalab-EEGLab-Plugin

+> **⚠ Deprecation Notice**
+> This plugin is deprecated and only works for Explore Legacy Devices.
+> For Explore Pro devices, please use **Explore -> EEGLAB dataset** option to convert BDF/CDV file to EEGLAB.

 The Mentalab EEGLab Plugin is a MATLAB library that acts as a plugin for [EEGLab](https://sccn.ucsd.edu/eeglab/index.php).
 Use it to import Mentalab Explore CSV and BIN files into an EEGLab structure.

 **Please update to the latest version of EEGLab.**